 - Wash with soap and really hot water.
 Remove all visible debris with a good scrubbing.

-- Routine cleaning: Soak 10 minutes in the hot soapy water.
+- Routine cleaning: Soak at least 10 minutes in the hot soapy water.

-- Deep cleaning with bleach: add one cap of bleach to each gallon of water.
+- If deeper cleaning with bleach is needed: Add one cap of bleach to each gallon of water.
 It doesn’t take much!
 Soak for 30-60 minutes.

-- Deep cleaning with vinegar: use equal parts vinegar and hot water.
+- Alternative for using bleach: Use equal parts white vinegar and hot water instead.
 Soak for at least 60 minutes.

-- Dry in the sun, if possible.
-Let feeder parts dry thoroughly and completely before you reassemble and refill.
-At this point, you could also run them through your dishwasher on the Hot/Antibacterial setting.
+- Let feeder parts dry thoroughly and completely before you reassemble and refill.

-- While your feeders dry, rake up any food or debris beneath your feeders and throw it away.
+- While your feeders dry, it’s a good time to rake up any food or debris beneath your feeders and throw it away.

 - When your feeder parts are dry—really totally dry—reassemble and refill with fresh food.